LumoSQL/lumosql/doc/lumo-build-benchmark.md

 # LumoSQL Build and Benchmark System

-From one point of view, [LumoSQL](https://lumosql.org) mostly consists of a meta-build system for SQLite.
-An early problem we have spent many months on is this: how can we know if our changes to SQLite make a difference, and if so, what kind of difference?
+[LumoSQL](https://lumosql.org) implements a meta-build system for SQLite.
+An early problem we have spent many months on is this: how can we know if our changes to SQLite builds make a difference, and if so, what kind of difference?

-That is why the LumoSQL Build and Benchmark System is relevant to all SQLite users, not just SQLite users who are wondering about using different storage backends for SQLite.
+The LumoSQL Build and Benchmark System is relevant to all SQLite users, not just SQLite users who are wondering about using different storage backends for SQLite.

-# Questions The Build System Answers
+# Questions The Build and Benchmark System Answers

-LumoSQL created a tool for giving universal, repeatable, definitive answers to the following seemingly-simple questions:
+A single command now gives Universal, repeatable, definitive answers to the following seemingly-simple questions:

 * How can benchmarking runs be shared in a consistent manner between all users?